yogesh-turing/Meta-CodeBench-APP/Review.md

-402495

-The prompt it too generic

-Test case should adhere to prompt.

-In prompt `FitnessClass` have status attribute, the attributes gymName and className are not mentioned in base code or prompt.

-FitnessClass constructor structure is not defined in base code or mentioned in the prompt.

-INCORRECT RESPONSE

-As the test cases are not inline with the prompt the solution explanation seems to be incorrect with respect to prompt.

-CORRECT/IDEAL RESPONSE
+Prompt:

+The prompt should be for refactoring, consider adding refactoring words in the prompt.

+In the prompt, it is mentioned that the `FitnessClass` constructor should accept `gymName` and `className` parameters.
+In the first test case "should initialize with correct parameters", it's checking for `gymName` and `className` with null.
+Either update the prompt or test cases.

+Test case:

+Test case #2: "Should complete class after specified duration" This test case seems to be incorrect, the run function does not return anything.
+It should check fitnessClass.status = "completed", instead of result.status = "completed"

-The first test case failed
+Model A: The first test case failed in my local, whereas it showing as passed "Full Stack Trace", please recheck this.

-    × should initialize with correct parameters (12673 ms)

----

-The prompt should mention all the changes so that clear test cases can be written.
-In test suit there are test cases which differs from prompt and base code.
+Model C: The issue is that the model declares FitnessClass declared fields status, gymName, and className as private.
+Hence those are not accessible from test cases.

+Most of the models failed on 2nd test case, which seems incorrect.
+Please update the test case and re-evaluate model responses.

+Installed Packages:
+Include npm install statements in ```bash ```